Hyperstore/hyperstore.github.io/DomainLanguage/Domain.md

 ### Attribute

-You can the **observable** attribut before the domain definition.
+You can the attribut **observable** before the domain definition.
 This attribute defines the domain as *data binding ready*.
 This implies the following behaviors :

 * All domain property changes will raise a **NotifyPropertyChangedEvent**.
 * Collections will be generated as **ObservableCollection** and will raise collection change events.
-* Entities implement **INotifyDataErrorInfo** and are enabled to provide error message when a constraint is not validate.
+* Entities implement **INotifyDataErrorInfo** and are enabled to provide error messages when a constraint is not valid.

 To add this attribute just add the word *observable* without parameters like this :